pixijs/pixijs.com/blog/2024-10-03-pixi-v8-particle-container.md

 keywords: ['PixiJS', 'ParticleContainer', 'game development', 'web graphics', 'optimization', 'WebGL']
 ---

 PixiJS v8 has taken speed to the next level with the release of its new `ParticleContainer`.
-This new feature brings a jaw-dropping performance boost, capable of rendering in the 100000s without breaking a sweat.
+This new feature brings a jaw-dropping performance boost, capable of rendering 100K+ without breaking a sweat.
 If you’ve got tons of elements to throw on the screen, you’re in for a treat!

 <!--truncate-->